whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

     - No more shutdown panics
     - Will provide a guide to installation and booting with OC if my build is as stablized as Clover
 2. Clover
     - If you can't get Fn keys to work (namely touchpad enable/disable), try loading all kexts except CC from Clover in which case BrcmFirmwareData needs to load instead of BrcmFirmwareRepo.

 ## Changelog
+October 4, 2019
+- Separated fake EC device from main SSDT: SSDT-EC.aml.

 September 28, 2019
 - Deleted some entries in /config.plist/ACPI/DSDT/Fixes and added an SSDT to make the laptop behave more like MBP14,1: FixMutex, FixIPIC, FixHPET, SSDT-HPET.aml.